fsprojects/Rezoom.SQL/README.md

 It integrates with the F# compiler via a type provider to statically typecheck its own dialect of SQL.
 It knows how to translate this SQL dialect to various backends.
-Currently it supports SQLite and SQL Server, but PostgreSQL and MySQL support are coming soon.
+Currently it supports SQLite, SQL Server, and PostgreSQL.

 The type provider makes it fast and easy to write SQL statements, run them, and consume their results from your F# code with full type safety.
 You don't need to